eburghar/envlt/README.md

                     (/var/run/secrets/kubernetes.io/serviceaccount/token)
   -V, --vars        an expression NAME[=VALUE] for defining one or several
                     variables.
-When no VALUE given, an environment variable with the same name is imported, when VALUE doesn't match a expression, a new variable is defined with the provided VALUE, otherwise the expression is expanded in one or several variables and NAME is used as a prefix.
+When no VALUE given, an environment variable with the same name is imported, when VALUE doesn't match an expression with a backend, a new variable is defined with the provided VALUE, otherwise the expression is expanded in one or several variables and NAME is used as a prefix.
   -v, --verbose     verbose mode
   -i, --import      import all environment variables before executing into cmd -I, --import-vault
                     import environment variables whose values matches a vault_path a whose expansion is successful --help            display usage information

 ```

 By default, `envlt` starts with an empty context, meaning that no variables are exposed to `cmd`.
 There is 3 options to